-Bonaventure Cemetery sits upon a bluff above the Wilmington River east of Savannah.
-When the land was owned by Colonel Mullryne, beginning in 1762, and later by his son-in-law, it was an elegant plantation.
+Bonaventure Cemetery sits upon a bluff above the Wilmington River east of Savannah, Georgia.
+When the land was owned by Colonel John Mullryne, beginning in 1762, and later by his son-in-law, it was an elegant plantation.

-A historically popular destination for visitors because of its folklore, moss-draped oak trees and hauntingly beautiful sculpture, Bonaventure Cemetery's tourism activity increased dramatically with the success of the bestselling novel, "Midnight in the Garden of Good and Evil."
-The statue, known as Bird Girl (not the one pictured above) featured on the cover of the book, had to be moved from the cemetery for safe keeping and may now been seen at the Telfair Museum of Art in Savannah.
+A historically popular destination for visitors because of its folklore, moss-draped oak trees, and hauntingly beautiful sculpture, Bonaventure Cemetery's tourism activity increased dramatically with the success of the bestselling novel, "Midnight in the Garden of Good and Evil."
+The statue featured on the cover of the book, known as Bird Girl, had to be moved from the cemetery for safekeeping and is now at the Telfair Museums' Telfair Academy in Savannah.

 How to Get There